 The diet should be lighter and cooling, with lots of fresh, high water-containing fruits and vegetables.
 Eat modest amounts of protein and minimize spicy foods and greasy foods (with an occasional barbeque just for fun).

 Download the complete the guide of soothing foods we recommend at Natural Mental Health here.>>>

 3. Choose the Right Time to Move

 Regular exercise is helpful for summer SAD, too, but be careful that it isn’t during the heat of the day.
 Swimming and other water sports are ideal during the summer—go to the pool like you did as a kid!
 Being in nature (especially near water) and with others is a plus.
 Consider paddling, walking, and easy biking.

 Safe, inexpensive and surprisingly effective, aromatherapy is an underutilized resource for natural mental health.
-Try our Soothing Aromatherapy Blend or, if you need a mood booster, the Uplifting Aromatherapy Blend.
+Try our Soothing Aromatherapy Blend and inhaler, if you need a mood booster, the Uplifting Aromatherapy Blend and inhaler.